Traffic Data - Traffic Adjustment Factors

 The type of adjustment factor applied is based on the type of count being performed.

 For Volume Counts, which is a single hose setup, a combination Axle and Seasonal factor is applied.

-Vehicle Classification Counts, only require a Seasonal Adjustment Factor because the two-hose setup accounts for the number of axles per vehicle.
+For Vehicle Classification Counts, only a Seasonal Adjustment Factor is required because the two-hose setup accounts for the number of axles per vehicle.

 Questions regarding adjustment factors?
 Contact 406-444-7216 or .